chris17453/ttygif/README.md

 |      | ^[?2004l |          | Disable Bracket Paste Mode      |

-### Features still left to handle
+### Features I'd like to add

+These are ideas that just pop in my head, or are gathered via discussion.

 - documentation
-- font mapping for utf 8,16,13 characters to base 256 map
+- font /codepage mapping for utf 8,16,13 characters to base 256 map
 - embed event stream in gif as control header data
 - time period ( capture partial recording based on time stamps x-y)
 - add progress bar to top/bottom of gif with n of y H:M:I:S